 Report on the Financial Statements

-We have audited the accompanying Financial Statements of Sri Lanka Telecom PLC (“the Company”), and the Consolidated Financial Statements of the Company and its subsidiaries (“Group”), which comprise the Statement of Financial Position as at 31 December 2017, and the Statement of Profit or Loss and Other Comprehensive Income, Statement of Changes in Equity, and Cash Flow Statement for the year then ended, and a summary of significant accounting policies and other explanatory information set out on pages 120 to 178 of the Annual Report.
+We have audited the accompanying Financial Statements of Sri Lanka Telecom PLC, (‘the Company’), and the Consolidated Financial Statements of the Company and its subsidiaries (‘Group’), which comprise the Statement of Financial Position as at 31 December 2016 and the Statements of Profit or Loss and Other Comprehensive Income, Changes in Equity and Cash Flows for the year then ended and Notes, comprising a summary of Significant Accounting Policies and other explanatory information set out on pages 120 to 178 of the Annual Report.

 Board’s responsibility for the Financial Statements